aboutcode-org/aboutcode/aboutcode-data/README.rst

 the same data structure internally and in their user interface to organize and name the data, but this is only a recommendation.

-For instance, the AtttributeCode tool use a convention to store ABC Data as YAML in a file with an .ABOUT extension and use the ABC Data structures internally and externally.
+For instance, the AttributeCode tool uses a convention to store ABC Data as YAML in a file with a .ABOUT extension and uses the ABC Data structures internally and externally.

-When exchanging data (for instance over an API) the API provider of ABC Data should support a request to return either embedded data or data by reference and ideally allow the caller to specify which objects and attributes it is interested in (possibly in the future using something
+When exchanging data (for instance over an API), the API provider of ABC Data should support a request to return either embedded data or data by reference and ideally allow the caller to specify which objects and attributes it is interested in (possibly in the future using something